silver pigeon trophy design by tomoko azumi

 on july 5, 2012, the silver pigeon trophy was awarded to the namibian embassy for an exhibition ‘definition of space‘ by the namibian

-directorate of arts and polytechnic of namibia.
+directorate of arts and

 front detail view of the silver pigeon trophy